ItsANameToo/vanir/README.md

 You will need to configure this a little bit in order to forge your own transactions.
 The configuration includes an `enabled` flag and an array of public keys `publicKeys` that will be used to filter transactions on.
-This means that every transaction that is sent to your forger from and address in the public key list will be kept and not broadcasted to the network; hence self-forging the transaction.
+This means that every transaction that is sent to your forger from an address in the public key list will be kept and not broadcasted to the network; hence self-forging the transaction.

 From the example config, this will result in the addresses belonging to the two specified public keys to have their transactions kept and self-forged when they are sent to the node.